Basis-Theory/basistheory-integration-guides/collections/guides/encrypt_us_bank_accounts/index.md

 ## Initialize basis-theory-js

-Next, we will need to initialize `BasisTheory` and store it to be used when banks are being stored:
+Next, we will need to initialize an instance of `BasisTheory` and store a reference to be used later:

 ```js
 let basisTheory; // top of your file